-•Make final cull when the breeding season begins and keep sufficient extra gilts to offset the percentage of non-conception in your herd.

-Make sure all sows and gilts are eartagged or identified.
+- Make final cull when the breeding season begins and keep sufficient extra gilts to offset the percentage of nonconception. - Make sure all sows and gilts are ear-tagged or identified.

 Related Publications

 Additional information can be found in the following PIH fact sheets: